TheodoreQuansah/Telco_churn_classification_project/README.md

 # Initial Thoughts

-My initial hypothesis is that tenure has the strongest relationship to churn so the longer the customer stays at the company the lesslikely they are to churn.
+* My initial hypothesis is that tenure has the strongest relationship to churn so the longer the customer stays at the company the lesslikely they are to churn.

+# Initial Questions

+* Does having tech support affects churn?
+* Does tenure have a direct relationship with churn?
+* Does the contract type affect churn?
+* Does internet service type have a strong relationship with churn?

 # The Plan